terminalkitten/django-insights/README.md

 ## Features

-Create insights from your app, store them in a SQLite database, these insights are written right next to your application logic.
+Create insights for your app, store them in a SQLite database for further processing, these insights are written right next to your application logic.

 ## Installation